Ireland (Republic of Ireland)

 Phoenix Park - Meet the DEERS!

 Magnificent national park, which is considered the biggest enclosed parks from all European capital cities.
-Phoenix Park – this is one of the best places to visit in Dublin – one of the most stunning parks I’ve seen.
+Phoenix Park – is on the top of the list of things to do in Dublin – one of the most stunning parks I’ve seen.
 The entry to the park is free and it’s located within the city.
 While there are plenty of wild animals living in the park – this is true home for more than 600 deers!
 Take some time to track them, as it’s not always simple but in a sunny day the fauna and flora landscape all toegther look stunning.

 What places to visit in Dublin in rainy days?

 Irish pubs are a must visit, here are few coolest places to visit in Dublin, especially in a rainy day.
-Have you ever wondered why Irish people abroad are always looking for an Irish bar in the area 🙂 To be honest, apart from the enterntaining side of these places, there’s usually a good piece of history behind every bar walls.
-It is also a good place to observe some Irish habits/if you know what I mean 😉
+Have you ever wondered why Irish people abroad are always looking for an Irish bar in the area 🙂 Apart from the enterntaining side of Irish pubs, there’s usually a great piece of history behind every bar walls.
+It is also a good place to observe some Irish habits 😉

 There are over 125 active beer brewing companies in Ireland.
-Ireland is a producer of some of the world’s most well-known and successful whiskeys.
-Tours you cannot miss:
+Ireland is a producer of some of the world’s most well-known and successful whiskeys, so you might consider one of the following adventurous tours:

 Dublin in rainy days.